zshipko/ocamlformat-auto/README.md

 `ocamlformat-auto` is an application inspired by [ocamlformat-vmux](https://github.com/CraigFe/ocamlformat-vmux) that can be used to manage multiple versions of [ocamlformat](https://github.com/ocaml-ppx/ocamlformat)

+It will create an executable script named `ocamlformat` that will select the proper version for each project.

 ## Examples

 Initialize the shim: